 ii.
 Implementation of Burmese women interns’ outings in compliance with security protocols.

 iii.
 Recruitment of new Women of Burma interns including review of application forms and participation in interviews.

 iv.
 Implementation of the Altsean-Burma Intern Alumni Program including follow-up contact and activities.

 * Duration of 12 months, 9 months minimum.
 The successful applicant may be offered a fulltime position, subject to work performance, team dynamics and funding.

 * Minimum of 40 working hours per week, excluding public holidays.
 The training intern is required to be on call two weekends per month.

-* Five working days annual leave for the 6-month period or pro-rata equivalent.
+* 10 working days annual leave per 12 months or pro-rata equivalent

 * Most meals at the office on workdays.

 After satisfactory completion of their probation and their review meeting, interns will: